emzap79/dotfiles/README.md

 In case you find any issues I'd be happy you get in contact:

 < emzap79 [at] gmail [dot] com >

+# License Agreement
+        DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+Copyright 2014 Jonas Petong

+Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+        DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+ 0. You just DO WHAT THE FUCK YOU WANT TO.